 In Carter the Mississippi Supreme Court affirmed this Court's dismissal of plaintiffs' claims due to expiration of the statute of limitations where plaintiffs alleged tolling due to fraudulent concealment but failed to show evidence of an affirmative act designed to prevent discovery of the plaintiffs' claims.
 Id.
 The trial court was correct in determining that the same reasoning applies here.
 R2.
-AT 215 (finding complaint alleges causes of action arising from fraudulent actions, all transpiring prior to Rigdon's resignation).
+AT 215 (finding complaint alleges causes of action arising from fraudulent actions, all transpiring prior to Via's resignation).

-In her Brief, Rigdon changes the focus of the alleged fraudulent concealment from the one that was presented to the trial court.
-It changes from an "unwritten and concealed policy of harassing and intimidating agents" not discoverable by her without access to company policy to "fraudulent activity such as the erroneous assignment and reporting of business resulting in the Defendant's failure to pay her everything she was entitled to after resignation."
+In her Brief, Via changes the focus of the alleged fraudulent concealment from the one that was presented to the trial court.
+It changes from an "unwritten and concealed policy of harassing and intimidating agents" not discoverable by her without access to company policy to "fraudulent activity such as the mis-coding of business resulting in the Defendant's failure to pay her everything she was entitled to after resignation."
 R2.
-AT 132; BRIEF OF APPELLANT AT p.
-21. This is just another example of a last-minute change in strategy once Rigdon realized that the prior focus would not work.
-Regardless, both arguments fail as both sets of alleged conduct occurred prior to Rigdon's resignation, and could not support any argument that a cause of action accrued after the agent contracts were terminated.
-Her Complaint specifically alleges that, during her time at Farm Bureau, actions were taken to prevent her from receiving commissions after termination:
+AT 168; BRIEF OF APPELLANT AT p.
+22. This is just another example of a last-minute change in strategy once Via realized that the prior focus would not work.
+Regardless, both arguments fail as both sets of alleged conduct occurred prior to Via's resignation, and could not support any argument that a cause of action accrued after the agent contracts were terminated.
+Her Complaint contains allegation after allegation regarding mis-coding of business, all of which occurred during her time as a Farm Bureau agent.
+The following are just some examples of her allegations regarding coding of business: